 Stainless steel strings: This is another highly used string material.
 Stainless steel delivers the brightest tone among all the strings.
 It makes each and every note pop and that makes these strings perfect for metal, rock and funk bassists.
 You are going to get great sustain as well with this string.

-Copper plated steel string: You will get the bright popping tone of stainless steel in this copper-plated steel string.
-These copper strings come with a thin copper coating which creates some subtle and rich acoustic tone.
-For jazz bassists, this kind of strings works great.
+Copper-plated steel string: You will get the bright popping tone of stainless steel in this copper-plated steel string.
+These copper strings come with a thin copper coating which creates a subtle and rich acoustic tone.
+For jazz bassists, these kinds of strings work great.
 Moreover, these strings come with very low frequency.

 Polymer coated: These strings are not made of polymer but they come with a polymer coating.
 Some manufacturers do this in order to extend the lifespan of the string.
 There could be a slight change in the tone due to the polymer coating.

-Hopefully this article has given you some insight into what to look for when buying a beginner bass guitar.
-Although there are many different brands and models of bass guitars out there, it’s important to have at least a basic understand of what you should be looking for so that you can get the best bang for your buck.
+Hopefully, this article has given you some insight into what to look for when buying a beginner bass guitar.
+Although there are many different brands and models of bass guitars out there, it’s important to have at least a basic understanding of what you should be looking for so that you can get the best bang for your buck.